 Higher mass limits

-The National Heavy Vehicle Regulator (NHVR) has been established to administer the new Heavy Vehicle National Law 2012, which is scheduled to commence on 10 February 2014.
-Once fully established, the NHVR will be a one-stop-shop for the majority of your heavy vehicle business.
+The National Heavy Vehicle Regulator (NHVR) was established to administer the Heavy Vehicle National Law and is now the first point of contact for the majority of your heavy vehicle business.